 What the?
 But why?
 How on earth could this happen?
 I have painted so many baseboards in this house with no issue.
 I have painted trim and sills and door moulding with no issue.
 Why now?

-All I can figure is that the builder sprayed all the trim and baseboards with a latex paint but must have painted all the doors at the factory before installation using an oil-based paint.
+All I can figure is that the builder sprayed all the trim and baseboards with a latex paint but must have painted all the doors at the factory before installation using an oil-based paint, hence the peeling paint.

 Latex (water-based) paint will not stick to oil-based paint.
 Of course, I stupidly made the assumption that the doors were latex based on the fact that all the other trim in the house so far has been latex.